Ashu156/Behavioural-Analysis/README.md

 # Behavioural-Analysis
+Analysis of behavioural data using MATLAB

+Written and tested in MATLAB 2014a

 Work in progress
-Analysis of behavioural data using MATLAB
-Written in MATLAB 2014a